Witnesses at Bill Cosby Trial Build Assault Timeline

 Patrice Sewell had been living in Los Angeles in the 1990s when her daughter worked at the William Morris Agency, where Cosby was a client.
 She testified about meeting Cosby after a show in 1991, saying her daughter was “proud to introduce her family to Cosby.”

-But Sewell recalled getting a call in 1996 from an upset Kelly.
+But Sewell recalled getting a call in 1996 from an upset Johnson.

 “She said they were telling lies about her and that Mr. Cosby was trying to get her fired,” Sewell said of her daughter’s employer, William Morris.